Develop field-oriented control algorithms using simulation

 Field-oriented control design using Simulink® lets you use multirate simulation to design, tune, and verify control algorithms and detect and correct errors across the complete operating range of the motor before hardware testing.
 Using simulation with Simulink, you can reduce the amount of prototype testing and verify the robustness of control algorithms to fault conditions that are not practical to test on hardware.
 You can:

 - Model various types of motors, including synchronous and asynchronous three-phase machines.
-You can create and switch between models of different levels of fidelity, from simple first-principle, lumped-sum models to high-fidelity, flux-based nonlinear models created by importing from FEA tools such as ANSYS® Maxwell® and JMAG®.
+You can create and switch between models of different levels of fidelity, from simple first-principle, lumped-sum models to high-fidelity, flux-based nonlinear models created by importing from FEA tools such as ANSYS® Maxwell®, JMAG® and Femtet.

 - Model current controllers, speed controllers, and modulators.